For more detail, see Data tables A1–3 and D1–3.

 There are many ways that the severity, or seriousness, of an injury can be assessed.
 Some of the ways to measure the severity of hospitalised injuries are:

-The average number of days in hospital for injuries due to exposure to forces of nature was lower than the average for all hospitalised injuries in 2020–21.
-The percentage of cases involving a stay in ICU was lower than the average for all injuries whereas the percentage of cases involving continuous ventilatory support was higher than the average.
-The rate of in-hospital deaths was twice that for all injuries (Table 3).
+The average number of days in hospital for injuries due to exposure to forces of nature and the rate of in-hospital deaths were lower than the average for all hospitalised injuries in 2021–22.
+The percentage of cases involving a stay in ICU and the percentage involving continuous ventilatory support were higher than the average (Table 3).

 Average number of days in hospital